Chicago Zipcar Accident Lawyers

 The following must be considered about Zipcar and the type of services it offers its customers.

-- Those not familiar with their vehicles are at an even greater disadvantage.
-Since people using this service move from car to car, they are constantly adjusting to the feel and features of different cars.
-This can be distracting.
+- Those not familiar with their vehicles are at an even more significant disadvantage.
+People using this service move from car to car and continually adjust to different cars’ features, which can be distracting.

-- Zipcar determines its insurance caps.
+- Zipcar determines its liability insurance caps.
 The company currently offers drivers insurance on the vehicles they drive, but the liability coverage provided is capped at $300,000 per accident.
-Drivers under the age of 21 are insured at an even lower cap.
+Drivers under the age of twenty-one are insured at an even lower cap.

 - Younger drivers receive the state minimum coverage.
-Zipcar has implemented this policy to reduce its overhead at the expense of those its younger drivers may injure in an accident.
+Zipcar has implemented this policy to reduce its overhead at its younger drivers’ expense might injure in an accident.

-Unless there was a problem with the vehicle, your claim would be filed against the driver.
+Unless there were problems with the vehicle, your claim would be filed against the driver.
 Zipcar’s insurance company would represent the individual and choose to negotiate a settlement or take the issue to court.
-There isn’t any real difference in how you would pursue this type of claim compared to how you would any other lawsuit.
+There is not any real difference in how you would pursue this type of claim than any other lawsuit.

 The following are some mechanical problems that could be responsible for an accident.

-- Failing brakes.
-Few things are worse than needing to stop and finding out that you are unable to.
+- Failing brakes – Few things are worse than needing to stop and find out that you cannot.
 The drivers in these situations should not need to assume liability for Zipcar’s failure to provide safe vehicles to drive.

-- Poor tires.
-Whether it is over-worn tread or a tire blowout, Zipcar should be held liable if one of its vehicles’ tires are not up to par.
+- Faulty tires – Whether it is over-worn tread or a tire blowout, Zipcar should be held liable if one of its vehicles’ tires are not up to par.
 During rainy or snowy conditions, the tread on a vehicle’s tires makes all the difference in stopping ability.

-- Broken turn signals or taillights.
-The inability to signal may lead the driver to believe others on the road know his or her intentions when this is not true.
-Without the ability to warn other drivers that you are stopping or turning, it is more likely you will be involved in an accident.
+- Broken turn signals or taillights – The inability to signal might lead the driver to believe others on the road know their intentions when this is not true.
+Without the ability to warn other drivers that you are stopping or turning, you will be more likely to be involved in an accident.

-If you are in a car accident that is the result of poor vehicle maintenance, you may also be able to seek damages against Zipcar.
-You can seek the cost of your own medical expenses, time off of work, pain and suffering and more.
+If you are in a car accident in Illinois that is the result of a lack of vehicle maintenance, you could seek damages against Zipcar.
+You can obtain financial compensation to cover the cost of your property damage, medical expenses, time off from work, pain, suffering, and more.

-If you have been in a Zipcar accident, Rosenfeld Injury Lawyers can help.
+If you have been in a Zipcar accident, Rosenfeld Injury Lawyers LLC can help.
 Our team of award-winning Chicago car accident attorneys has the experience and resources you need to give your case its best chance.
-We will do whatever it takes to determine the exact cause of your accident so that we know how to collect the maximum amount of compensation the law will allow.